alice-labs/plugin-woocommerce/readme.txt

 == Description ==

+**Say hello to your new #1 sales channel.
+MyAlice helps you bring in immediate sales, generate leads with purchase intent, delight customers, and make them buy again and again and again!**

-**A workspace to manage all your WhatsApp conversations, sales, and marketing to turn you and your team into revenue champions.**
+**Here's the NEW WAY of turning you and your team into revenue champions.**

-**Wait, we are not done yet,**

-**You can also connect Facebook, Messenger, Instagram, Viber, Line, Telegram, and more to keep all your customers active and make them come back.**

-**Here's the OLD WAY vs the NEW WAY of growing business** The old way of using communication tools like WhatsApp and other social channels plus eCommerce was disjointed and siloed.
-You and your team going through multiple tabs to respond to customers.

-MyAlice puts an end to silos and delivers a new way of growing your business.
+The old way of using communication tools like Live Chat, WhatsApp, WhatsApp, Telegram, Line, Viber, Instagram, Facebook Messenger plus eCommerce was disjointed and siloed.
+MyAlice puts an end to silos and delivers a new way of increasing sales by automating the entire buying experience.

-###MARKETING

-**Send broadcast messages**
+**Automate your customers’ buying experience** Automatically send WhatsApp messages based on customer actions.
+Follow up on new purchases, abandoned shopping carts, and more WooCommerce triggers by creating business templates.

+**Automate your customers’ buying experience** Automatically send WhatsApp messages based on customer actions.
+Follow up on new purchases, abandoned shopping carts, and more WooCommerce triggers by creating business templates.

+**Schedule outbound campaigns**
 Reach out to customers where their friends are for higher CTRs and engagement.
 Create WhatsApp audience and easily schedule campaigns.
 Watch new orders roll in!

-**Automate your WhatsApp Marketing**
-Automatically send WhatsApp messages based on customer actions.
-Follow up on new purchases, abandoned shopping carts, and more WooCommerce triggers by creating business templates.

-###SALES
+**Convert customers on socials**
+MyAlice integrates with your website and automatically pulls your entire catalog into WhatsApp.
+Bring your store to WhatsApp to make sales easier!

 **Take and update orders**
 When customers come to your store intending to buy something, you need to help them as much as possible.
 Which includes placing the order for him.
 With MyAlice's deep WooCommerce integration, you can now do it with a single click while chatting with your customer.

-**Track revenue and ROI**
-Analyze the revenue of your WhatsApp messages, campaigns, and store automation.

-###SUPPORT

 **Multiple agents in 1 inbox**
 Your customers are on WhatsApp and other social channels.
 All the time.
 So when they’re looking to buy, and they message you, they’re at their moment of highest intent.
 Engaging with these visitors through a team collaboration inbox.

-**Chat widget**
-Add a chat widget in a few simple steps to your WooCommerce store.
-Add your own logo, text, and colors, and set up in a matter of minutes.

 **Centralized interactions and support on the go**
 No more switching tabs to respond to WhatsApp, Live Chat, Facebook Messenger, Instagram, Line, Telegram, and Viber.
 Centralize all your customer interactions under one dashboard.
 Use our iOS or Android mobile app that allows support from anywhere.

+**Chat widget**
+Add a chat widget in a few simple steps to your online store.
+Add your own logo, text, and colors, and set up in a matter of minutes.

 **Chatbot for all social channels**
 Using MyAlice's automation, create AI-powered chatbot that will automatically respond to your customers 24x7.
 For all social channels including WhatsApp.